-These will be swiftly followed by loganberries, blackberries, apricots, nectarines and peaches, the first gages and plums, and the first apples in August.
+Blackberries, apricots, nectarines and peaches too at some market.
+These will be followed by the first gages and plums, and the first apples in August.

 We often hear people asking what gooseberries are; if you see a punnet don't pass up the opportunity; buy them and try them.
 If they're hard and green it's likely they'll be sour.
 Top and tail and cook them simply with a little water and sugar or elderflower cordial and eat when cold with yogurt or cream.
 Turn them into ice cream, crumbles, tarts and sauces for oily fish.
 Leave them out to ripen and they'll become softer and sweeter.
 Red dessert gooseberries are more forgiving, being naturally sweeter.
 We've also heard that gooseberries can be turned into a very acceptable flavouring for gin!